midlantica/LovelyBunchOfCoconuts/content/grifts/healthcare-is-a-right.md

 ---
 title: 'Healthcare is a Right'
-claim: 'Healthcare is a Right'
+grift: 'Healthcare is a Right'
-translation: 'So you owe me a surgeon.'
+decode: 'So you owe me a surgeon.'
 ---